Yasin144/mydemo/README.md

 # mydemo

-thia is my first git repository creating
+this is my first repository.